jimburton/simple-log-parser/README.md

 # simple-log-parser

-A demo of using AttoParsec to parse Apache access logs.
+A demo of using AttoParsec to parse access logs from a web server.
 Logs are expected to be in the following format:

     %h %u %t \"%r\"